scratchoo/webpack_native/README.md

 }
 ```

-webpack_native use zopfli algorithm to produce gzip files, yep zopfli compression is better than the standard gzip algorithm, and the usage + browsers support is the same, but Brotli compress is by far much better, however in order to use it, you will need to install brotli module and enable it in your nginx configuration, installation and usage of Brotli module can be found [here](https://github.com/google/ngx_brotli)
+webpack_native use zopfli algorithm to produce gzip files, yep zopfli compression is better than the standard gzip algorithm (while the usage + browsers support are the same) but Brotli compress is by far much better, however in order to use it, you will need to install brotli module and enable it in your nginx configuration, installation and usage of Brotli module can be found [here](https://github.com/google/ngx_brotli)

 ## Contributing